-Ceasefire between Somalia's Puntland and Galmudug collapses, 19 killed
+Ceasefire between Somalia's Puntland and Galmudug collapses, 20 killed

 Somalia has been gripped by conflict since the downfall of dictator Mohamed Siad Barre in early 1990s, and Islamist militant group Al Shabaab has been one of the main causes of unrest in the last two decades.

-(Reporting by Abdiqani Hassan and Abdi Sheikh; Editing by Elias Biryabarema and Raissa Kasolowsky)
+Additional reporting by Abdi Sheikh and Feisal Omar; Editing by Elias Biryabarema and Raissa Kasolowsky